matyevaa/star-wars/README.md

 The goal of this assignment is to use React Router to create a moderately complex, multi-page application based on simulated application data.

-Here, you're provided with code for an application initially created using Create React App and then pared down somewhat to eliminate some clutter that's not relevant to the assignment.
-All of the normal Create React App workflows will work as expected.
-For example, you can launch the development server by running `npm start` (making sure to run `npm install` before you run the app for the first time).

 In addition to the application code, there's also a directory of simulated application data in `src/data/`.
 This data is derived from the [Star Wars API](https://swapi.dev/) (which is missing some movies, unfortunately) and represents typical data you might build a web application around.
 The data is in JSON format (which can be directly `import`ed via Webpack) and is split into three different categories:
   * People (`people.json`)
   * Planets (`planets.json`)